Statement of Purpose

 The library acquires materials in a variety of formats.
 Selection within a format follows all general selection principles.
 (A list of formats currently being purchased can be found in Formats Currently Purchased by MCPL (Appendix E).

 The Library monitors the development of new formats and uses the principles of selection to decide the appropriate time to add them to the collection.
 The Library also monitors the declining use of a particular format.
 When that format is discontinued, the existing collection will continue to circulate until no longer useful.
-The Collection Development Committee reviews the addition and/or discontinuation of formats on an annual basis.
+Formats are reviewed on an annual basis.

 Access to the Collection

 The library collection is accessible to all residents of Monroe County.
 Most material is available for loan and the rest is available for in-house use.
 [For specific loan rules, see the Circulation policy.]
 Some items may be purchased to support staff in their jobs and may not be readily available to the public.

 Patrons may determine the Library's holdings through the Library's online catalog .
 The library also subscribes to a variety of proprietary databases covering a wide variety of subjects.